Improve Your Communication and Conflict Resolution Skills —

 No matter the cause, relationship distress often leads to problems that extend well beyond the boundaries of the relationship itself, including anxiety, tension, sadness, and fear in both our personal and professional lives.

 You may hope your relationship troubles work themselves out or just go away.
-But, if left unaddressed, most relationship problems steadily worsen and may lead to other physical or psychological issues such as depression.
+But if left unaddressed, most relationship problems steadily worsen and may lead to other physical or psychological issues, including depression.

-Whether you’re having marital problems, coping with family tensions, or experiencing issues communicating with friends or co-workers, professional counseling can help you understand and resolve conflicts, provide you the tools to negotiate differences, problem solve, and even argue in a healthier way, and help you improve your communication skills and enhance any relationship.
+Whether you’re having marital problems, coping with family tensions, or experiencing issues communicating with friends or co-workers, professional counseling can help you understand and resolve conflicts, provide you the tools to negotiate differences, problem-solve, and even argue in a healthier way—all to help you improve your communication skills and enhance any relationship.

 Couples Counseling Can Help!